Patricia Ganz, M.D.

 - Research-in-progress meetings with fellows

-- Monthly tea for program area members and staff with UCLA Division of Cancer Prevention and Control Research
+- Monthly tea for program area members and staff with UCLA Center for Cancer Prevention and Control Research

-- Monthly working group meeting on psychoneuroimmunology and cancer for investigators to present their work in progress
+- Regular meetings on psychoneuroimmunology and cancer for investigators to present their work in progress

-Dr. Patricia A. Ganz, M.D., Director of the Patient and Survivors Program Area, is a board-certified medical oncologist who has been conducting psychosocial and quality of life research with cancer patients and survivors since the early 1980s.
-Ganz holds professorial appointments in the School of Public Health (Health Services) and the School of Medicine (Medicine/Hematology-Oncology).
-Ganz is a pioneer in the assessment of quality of life in cancer patients, and is active in clinical trials research with the National Surgical Adjuvant Breast and Bowel Project (NSABP).
-She has focused much of her clinical and research efforts in the areas of breast cancer and its prevention and was a member of the National Cancer Institute Progress Review Group on Breast Cancer.
-She also directs the UCLA Family Cancer Registry and Genetic Evaluation Program.
+Patricia A. Ganz, M.D., Director of the Patient and Survivors Program, is a board-certified medical oncologist who has been conducting psychosocial and quality of life research with cancer patients and survivors since the early 1980s.
+Ganz holds professorial appointments in the School of Public Health (Health Policy & Management) and the School of Medicine (Medicine/Hematology-Oncology).
+Ganz is a pioneer in the assessment of quality of life in cancer patients, and is active in clinical trials research with the NRG Oncology, where she co-chairs the Patient Centered Outcomes Research committee.
+She has focused much of her clinical and research efforts in the areas of breast cancer and its prevention.
+She also directs the UCLA Clinical Cancer Genetic Evaluation Program.
 Her other major areas of research include cancer survivorship and late effects of cancer treatment, cancer in the elderly and quality of care for cancer patients.
-She is an Associate Editor for the Journal of Clinical Oncology, the Journal of the National Cancer Institute and CA-A Journal for Clinicians.
-She currently serves on the NCI Board of Scientific Advisors and the Board of Directors of the NSABP Foundation.
-In 1999 she was awarded an American Cancer Society Clinical Research Professorship for Enhancing Patient Outcomes across the Cancer Control Continuum.
-In 2006, she was awarded funding to lead UCLA’s Cancer Survivorship Center of Excellence as part of the LIVESTRONG™ Survivorship Center of Excellence Network.
+She is Deputy Editor of the Journal of the National Cancer Institute and Associate Editor of CA-A Journal for Clinicians.
+Dr. Ganz was elected to the Institute of Medicine in 2007, and received the American Cancer Society Medal of Honor in 2010.
+She served on the National Cancer Institute Board of Scientific Advisors from 2002-2007 and on the American Society of Clinical Oncology (ASCO) Board of Directors from 2003-2006.
+Dr. Ganz currently serves as Vice Chair of the Institute of Medicine National Cancer Policy Forum and chaired the 2013 Institute of Medicine consensus study whose report was entitled “Delivering High Quality Cancer Care: Charting a New Course for a System in Crisis.”